Project Manager, PSRI/GPI

-Joshua has experience with scale development, survey research, quantitative data analysis, data visualization, institutional research, and program development.
+Joshua has experience with scale development, survey research, quantitative data analysis, data visualization, institutional research, and educational and program development.
 He has published in the Journal of College Student Development, Journal of College and Character, Journal of Postsecondary Education and Disability, and Journal of Diversity in Higher Education.
-He is a member of the Review Board for the Research in Brief and On-the-Campus sections of the Journal of College Student Development and for the Practice Brief section of the Journal of Postsecondary Education and Disability.

 See Joshua's work or connect with him on Research Gate, LinkedIn, and Google Scholar.